 - Operations Bureau

-The Operations Bureau, which serves as the field services delivery foundation of the Kootenai County Sheriff is Office, is committed to providing the highest level of service with dignity and respect.
+The Operations Bureau, which serves as the field uniformed services delivery foundation of the Kootenai County Sheriff's Office, is committed to providing the highest level of service with dignity and respect.
 The men and women of the Operations Bureau place themselves in harm's way, potentially each day, to keep residents, visitors and businesses safe.

-Under operational command Captain Kevin Smart, the Bureau is organized into two major Divisions:
+Under operational command of Patrol and Specialized Units is Captain Kevin Smart, the Bureau is organized into two major Divisions of Patrol and Detective.

 The Patrol Division is dedicated to providing prompt and exceptional service during times of emergency or crisis to residents and business operators within the county.
 Patrol conducts the initial investigation of most crimes, addressing quality of life issues and conducting community outreach.